ShozabAbidi10/ShozabAbidi10/README.md

 - 🔭 I am currently working in the area of Robotics, specially in the domain of Mobile Robots, Autonomous Navigation, SLAM, Motion Planning, Computer Vision, and Mixed Reality.
-- 🌱 I am currently using the Robot Operating System (ROS) to design the software architecture for various Robotics Applications.

 - 👯 I  profecient in Programming languages such as Python, C++, C#, and MATLAB.
 - ⚡ I have worked with DJI Tello Drone, Hololens 2, Miro Robot, Pepper Robot, Baxter Robotm, Leap motion controller.